HebaShamardy/NeuMemo/README.md

 Then click “Reload” on the Chrome extensions page after builds complete.

+## Performance notes

+- If you have more than ~20 open tabs, organizing a session can take about 2–5 minutes due to model calls, batching, and free‑tier rate limits.
+- If some tabs are frozen or discarded by the browser, Nemo will first reload them before capture; this can add extra time while those tabs resume.

 ## Using Nemo

 1. Open the viewer (click the Nemo icon) and press “Organize Tabs”